Sylvia Drake: Biography

 If I were permitted to draw the veil of private life, I would briefly give you the singular, and to me interesting, story of two maiden ladies who dwell in this valley.
 I would tell you how, in their youthful days, they took each other as companions for life, and how this union, no less sacred to them than the tie of marriage, has subsisted, in uninterrupted harmony, for more than forty years.

-Not everyone was so amiable, though; Drake’s mother and some of her brothers did not visit often, but ultimately “the family compromised its embargo to preserve…amity.”
+Not everyone was so amiable, though; Drake’s mother and some of her brothers did not visit often, but ultimately "the family compromised its embargo to preserve ... amity".

 Both Bryant and Drake frequently suffered from poor health.
-(Sheldon) Drake, in particular, was prone to severe migraines.
+Drake, in particular, was prone to severe migraines.
 Over the years, they turned to a variety of treatments for their ailments, often exploring both chemical and natural remedies, which gave them the medical knowledge to assist friends and family when necessary.
-Bryant’s ill-health ultimately caught up with her, and she died of a heart attack on October 6, 1851.
+Bryant's ill-health ultimately caught up with her, and she died of a heart attack on October 6, 1851.

-Following Bryant’s death, Drake was occupied with both running their business on her own, as well as managing the house that Bryant had left her.
+Following Bryant's death, Drake was occupied with both running their business on her own, as well as managing the house that Bryant had left her.
 In 1859, she moved out of her home to live with and care for her elderly brother, Asaph.
 Drake was eighty-three years old when she died on February 13, 1868.
 She was buried in the same plot as Bryant on Weybridge Hill and in the summer of 1868, a joint headstone with both of their names was erected at the site.